-To achieve this goal, Wurzweiler's MSW program (HEGIS code: 2104, program number: 11125)—fully accredited by the Commission on Accreditation of the Council on Social Work Education (CSWE)—prepares you for advanced social work practice in casework/clinical settings, group work or community organization.
+To achieve this goal, Wurzweiler's MSW program (HEGIS code: 2104, program number: 11125)—fully accredited by the Commission on Accreditation of the Council on Social Work Education (CSWE)—prepares you for advanced social work practice in clinical practice with individuals and families, group work or community organization.
 The program takes two academic years to complete full time but can be extended to a maximum of four academic years.
 If you've already earned your BSW degree from a school accredited by the Council on Social Work Education, you can complete our MSW courses in as little as 11 to 21 months.

 Our curriculum and fieldwork opportunities emphasize social work values and ethics.
 Both in class and in the field, you will explore your own values in relation to the moral and ethical foundations of social work.
 Because many of you are working hard to balance the demands of school, work and family, we offer flexible programming that helps you to achieve your goals.
 Learn more about our programs below to discover which one is right for you, as well as our admissions requirements.

 Please note that to be considered for the MSW/PhD program students must apply also for the PhD program after completing the first semester of the MSW program.

 - Early September to mid-May